BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_2_Using_CLTV_in_Scripts.md

 `OP_CHECKLOCKTIMEVERIFY` (or CLTV) is the natural complement to `nLockTime`.
 It moves the idea of locking transactions by an absolute time or blockheight into the realm of opcodes, allowing for the locking of individual UTXOs.

-> **VERSION WARNING:** CLTV became available with Bitcoin Core 0.11.2, and should be fairly widely deployed at this time.
+> **VERSION WARNING:** CLTV became available with Bitcoin Core 0.11.2, but should be fairly widely deployed at this time.

 ## Remember nLockTime

 Before digging into CLTV, we should first recall how `nLockTime` works.

 As detailed in [§6.4: Sending a Transaction with a Locktime](6_4_Sending_a_Transaction_with_a_Locktime.md), locktime is enabled by setting two variables, `nLockTime` and the `nSequence`.
-The `nSequence` must be set to less than 0xffffffff, then the `nLockTime` is interpreted as follows:
+The `nSequence` must be set to less than 0xffffffff (usually: 0xffffffff-1), then the `nLockTime` is interpreted as follows:

 * If the `nLockTime` is less than 500 million, it is interpreted as a blockheight.
 * If the `nLockTime` is 500 million or more, it is interpreted as a UNIX timestamp.

-The transaction cannot be spent (or even put on the block chain) until either the blockheight or time is reached.
+A transaction with `nLockTime` set cannot be spent (or even put on the block chain) until either the blockheight or time is reached.
 In the meantime, the transaction can be cancelled by respending any of the UTXOs that make up the transaction.

 ## Understand the CLTV Opcode

 `OP_CHECKLOCKTIMEVERIFY` works within the same paradigm of absolute blockheights or absolute UNIX times, but it runs as part of a Bitcoin Script.
 It reads one argument, which can be a blockheight or an absolute UNIX time.
 Through a somewhat convoluted methodology, it compares that argument to the current time.
-If it's too early, the script fails, but if the time condition has met, the script carries on.
+If it's too early, the script fails; if the time condition has been met, the script carries on.

-Because CLTV is just part of a script (and presumably part of a P2SH transaction), the transaction immediately goes into the mempool; as soon as it's verified, it goes onto the blockchain, and the funds are considered spent.
+Because CLTV is just part of a script (and presumably part of a P2SH transaction), a CLTV transaction is not kept out of the mempool like an `nLockTime` transaction is; as soon as it's verified, it goes onto the blockchain, and the funds are considered spent.
 The trick is that all the outputs that were locked with the CLTV aren't available for _respending_ until the CLTV allows it.

 ### Understand a CLTV Absolute Time

-This is how a `OP_CHECKLOCKTIMEVERIFY` might be used to check against May 24, 2017:
+This is how `OP_CHECKLOCKTIMEVERIFY` would be used to check against May 24, 2017:
 ```
 1495652013 OP_CHECKLOCKTIME VERIFY
 ```